-I honestly never realized separation anxiety was an issue for dogs until we adopted our dog JJ in 2010.
+I honestly never realized separation anxiety was an issue for dogs until we adopted our dog JJ in 2010 (pictured above).
 JJ would bark and drool excessively in his crate when we left even for 5 minutes.
-And if we left him out of his crate, he would mark somewhere in the house, even though he was potty trained.
+And if we left him out of his crate, he would urinate in the house, even though he was potty trained.

 Separation anxiety is a psychological disorder that manifests in excessive barking, whining or crying, chewing, digging, urination, defecation, and other destructive behavior that is accompanied by excessive panting and drooling when the dog is left alone.

 Before you assume your dog has separation anxiety, consider ALL of your dog’s behaviors.
 Just because your dog misbehaves by chewing on the furniture, or urinating on the carpet when you leave him alone in the house, doesn’t mean he has separation anxiety.
 He most likely is just bored or not fully potty trained.
 After all, he is there all by himself with nothing to do.